The rare penny worth £72,000!

 £2 Scarcity Index

-The recent mintage figure announcement also confirmed that no new £2 coins entered circulation in 2023, meaning we haven’t had a new commemorative £2 enter circulation since 2016!
-Due to this, we generally see less movement on the £2 index, however there are a few coins which have made surprising moves.
+Due to the fact that no new commemorative £2 coins have entered circulation since 2016, we generally see less movement on the £2 index, however there are 1 or 2 coins that have made surprising moves.

 In the past, collectors have relied on mintage figures alone to identify the scarcest coins.
 But they only tell part of the story.